spinnaker/pipeline-templates/netflix/spinnaker/README.md

 4b.
 Promote to Failover (this is part of the Env Root template, but is not
     currently present in these examples)
 ```

+While these templates work well for us, your milage may vary depending on your
+usage of Spinnaker itself.